NYUCCL/psiTurk/doc/faq.rst

 the wireless router that came with your internet service to forward particular incoming ports to your device (i.e., to you laptop instead of you phone or tablet).
 There are many excellent tutorials about this `online <http://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/>`__.

+Note: a new experimental feature called `tunnels <tunnel.html>`__ is in the works which may address this issue for many users.

 I'm having trouble with my AWS/AMT credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~